github/developer.github.com/content/changes/2014-04-22-user-content-security.md

 ### Older links

-As of today, we're forcing the old domains to redirect to the new domains.
-Don't worry, your old links should still work in the browser and if you're using a URL from Gist or GitHub to directly access raw content, configure your `curl`, `wget` or library (like [HTTParty](https://github.com/jnunemaker/httparty)) application to follow the redirect.
+If you have old links to this content, don't worry: as of today, we're forcing the old domains to redirect to the new domains.
+Your existing links should continue to work automatically in your browser.
+If you're using a URL from Gist or GitHub to directly access user-generated content via `curl`, `wget`, or a library (like [HTTParty](https://github.com/jnunemaker/httparty)), be sure to configure that tool to follow the redirect.

 ### Your proxies or filters